TheApplePieGod/Diamond/README.md

 ## Usage

-The main.cpp in the Diamond repository should give some good insight on basic setup and usage of the library.
+The main.cpp in the Diamond repository contains a few examples which should give some good insight on basic setup and usage of the library.
+The associated shader files for the examples also have some documentation on how they can be layed out.
 The two main header files (diamond.h and structures.h) contain extensive documentation on the api and usage of Diamond.
 Although the documentation goes fairly in depth, it is recommended to have a rudimentary understanding of how rendering APIs like Vulkan or DirectX function, as well as a strong grasp on C++.

 ---